MediaComem/comem-archioweb-tictactoe/WS.md

   break;
 ```

+The provided `GameController` has a [`joinGame`
+method][game-controller-join-game] you can use to make the player join the game.

 When an opponent joins a game, 2 things need to happen: the game interface needs
 to show up for the opponent, and the game needs to be removed from the list of
 joinable games for other players.
 You already have the `startGame` command for
-the first, but you will need a new `removeJoinableGame` command for the second.
+the former, but you will need a new `removeJoinableGame` command for the latter.

 **Add the following function to the `GAME MANAGEMENT` section**: